Shopping Guide: What To Look For In A Natural Toothpaste

 Natural toothpastes often contain essential oils because they have powerful antibacterial, antiviral, antifungal, and general cleansing properties.
 Essential oils of tea tree, neem, chamomile, clove, peppermint, spearmint, eucalyptus, myrrh, fennel, lemon, and cinnamon help freshen breath, remove plaque, and kill oral bacteria.

 Want to to know which natural toothpaste is right for you?
-Check out our article on "14 Natural Toothpastes Tasted, Tried and Tested for You".
+Check out this article on "14 Natural Toothpastes Tasted, Tried and Tested for You".